Tomoharu Murakami, an exhibition of the Taka Ishii Gallery Collection

 SHOP Taka Ishii Gallery is pleased to present a solo exhibition of Tomoharu Murakami from July 6 – August 15, 2021.
 Devoting himself to the making of “black paintings” since the 1960s, Murakami’s oeuvre evolved from practices of Nihonga (Japanese painting) and Art Informel, and has become independent from the Japanese contemporary art world with a profound sense of existence and serenity.
 This exhibition will feature a selection of 6 works from the gallery’s collection.

-Morning, noon, night, and a person’s mind:
+Morning, noon, night, nature, and a person’s mind:

 These things that definitely exist cannot be captured with one’s perceptions.

 Is it possible to fix such existences on a two-dimensional canvas?